kwb425/jekyll-now/_posts/2017-1-4-all_repos.md

 ---
 layout: post
-title: Anyone who are intersted in...
+title: Anyone who is intersted in...
 ---

 [Making a vowel recorder][1]